Qatar diplomatic crisis: Background

-Since he took power in 1995 as Emir of Qatar, Hamad bin Khalifa al-Thani believed Qatar could find security by transforming itself from a Saudi appendage to a fully sovereign state, equal to Saudi Arabia.
-Saudi Arabia withdrew its ambassador to Doha from 2002 to 2008 to try to pressure Qatar to curb its individualistic tendencies.
+After taking power as emir of Qatar in 1995, Hamad bin Khalifa al-Thani believed Qatar could find security by transforming itself from a Saudi satellite state into a fully sovereign state, on an equal standing with Saudi Arabia.
+This included maintaining diplomatic relations with a range of actors, such as Iran, and supporting political movements like the Muslim Brotherhood, which placed it at odds with several neighboring states.
+Saudi Arabia withdrew its ambassador to Doha from 2002 to 2008 to try to pressure Qatar to change its policies.
 This approach broadly failed.
+Since both states were allies of the United States, they tried to avoid direct conflict with one another.

-The Arab Spring left a power vacuum which both Saudi Arabia and Qatar sought to fill, with Qatar being supportive of the revolutionary wave and Saudi Arabia opposing it; since both states were allies of the United States, they avoid direct conflict with one another.
-Qatar had differences with other Arab governments on a number of issues: it broadcast Al Jazeera; it was accused of maintaining good relations with Iran; and it had supported the Muslim Brotherhood in the past.
+Tension escalated during and after the Arab spring, as both Saudi Arabia and Qatar sought to fill the power vacuum left in the wake of the spring, with Qatar being supportive of the revolutionary wave and Saudi Arabia and even the United Arab Emirates opposing it.
+These differences have been described as reflecting broader disagreements over regional governance, political Islam, and security priorities.

 In March 2014, Saudi Arabia, the United Arab Emirates, Bahrain and Egypt withdrew their ambassadors from Qatar.
 This severing of relations was the first of its kind since the establishment of the Gulf Cooperation Council (GCC).
 The crisis affected the GCC negatively at first – raising questions among member states, revealing shifts in their political agendas, and changing the balance of power in the region to some extent.

-The exact reasons for the break in diplomatic relations in 2017 are unclear, but contemporary news coverage primarily attributed it to several events in April and May 2017.

 Hostage negotiations

 In April 2017, Qatar was involved in a deal with both Sunni and Shi'ite militants in Iraq and Syria.
-The deal had two goals.
-The immediate goal was to secure the return of 26 Qatari hostages (including Qatari royals) who had been kidnapped by Shi'ite militants while falcon hunting in southern Iraq and kept in captivity for more than 16 months.
-The second goal was to get both Sunni and Shi'ite militants in Syria to allow humanitarian aid to pass through and allow the safe evacuation of civilians.
+The deal had two primary objectives.
+The immediate goal was to secure the return of 26 Qatari hostages (including Qatari royals) who had been kidnapped by Shi'ite militants while on a falconry expedition in southern Iraq, and kept in captivity for more than 16 months.
+The second goal was to get both Sunni and Shi'ite militants in Syria to facilitate the passage of humanitarian aid and allow the safe evacuation of civilians.
 According to The New York Times, this deal allowed the evacuation of at least 2,000 civilians from the Syrian village of Madaya alone.
-What outraged Saudi Arabia and the UAE was the amount of money Qatar paid to secure the deal.
-According to the Financial Times, Qatar paid $700 million to multiple Iranian-backed Shi'a militias in Iraq, $120–140 million to Tahrir al-Sham, and $80 million to Ahrar al-Sham.
+Saudi Arabia and the UAE were specifically outraged by the amount of money Qatar paid to secure the deal.
+According to the Financial Times, Qatar paid $700 million to multiple Iranian-backed Shi'ite militias in Iraq, $120–140 million to Tahrir al-Sham, and $80 million to Ahrar al-Sham.